 Food – (Breakfast, Lunch, Dinner, Snack) – 1000 x 3= 3000

 Commute – Boat, Walk, Rikshaw – 500 x 3 = 1500

 Extra Spend – 1000 ( Gift, puja )

 I personally recommend this city to visit once not only to worship the god or visit the temples ( if you are a believer) but also for yoga, pranayam or music ( If you are a non-believer then too).
 The city has a unique culture that reflects in its food, streets, house structures, people and cultures.

 Varanasi is not always serene and holy for everyone.
-There are few famous scams that are still going on and you should avoid these scams.
-There are fake sadhus, well-educated historians, Priests of the temples are the main ones who might cheat you, so beware of those extra friendly or extra enthusiastic people.
+There are a few famous scams that are still going on and you should avoid these scams.
+There are fake sadhus, well-educated historians, and Priests of the temples the main ones who might cheat you, so beware of those extra friendly or extra enthusiastic people.

 Avoid those people who directly approach you and start telling the history of the city or approach you to take you to a great puja place.

 Few people can ask you to donate money for the poor’s cremation purposes.
 Avoid them.

 You May read- 20 Ways To Save Money While Travelling The World

 There are few places are very near to Varanasi that you can visit those places as a day trip